Transfer groups

 When any amount of transfers are linked through a parent-child relationship, they will share a groupID.

 Moov mints and assigns an identifier for the transfer group automatically, which is the transferID of the most senior parent transfer.
-If a transfer belongs to a group, the groupID will be returned in the GET /transfers response.
+If a transfer belongs to a group, the groupID will be returned in the transfers GET response.

 1